Ukraine president plans truce, vows to control Russia border

 His remarks underlined his concern that Russia is supporting the rebels by sending tanks, guns and fighters across the border, especially after the separatists shot down a military transport plane on Saturday.
 Russia denies the accusation.

-"The ceasefire will be declared as soon as the border is secure," Poroshenko told a meeting of his Security Council, which groups security and defense chiefs.
+"The ceasefire will be declared as soon as the border is secure," Poroshenko told a meeting of his top security chiefs in Kiev, setting his sights on later this week.
 "Declaring a ceasefire while the border is open would be irresponsible."

-Andriy Parubiy, the Secretary of the Security Council, later said Ukraine planned to erect unspecified structures at the frontier to reinforce it and demarcate the border more clearly on the Ukrainian side but gave no details.

-Poroshenko summoned the Security Council after promising a resolute response to the shooting down of the plane on Saturday near the eastern city of Luhansk, which killed 49 servicemen.
+Poroshenko called the meeting after promising a resolute response to the shooting down of the plane on Saturday near the eastern city of Luhansk, which killed 49 servicemen on board.

 But his comments indicated that, rather than hit the rebels with the full might of his army, he would continue a two-pronged policy of trying to reach a peace deal and allowing civilians to be evacuated, while pressing on with a military campaign.